SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 league_pct = stats["FTM"].sum() / stats["FTA"].sum()
 FT_impact = stats["FTM"] - (stats["FTA"] * league_pct)

-def z(stat):
-    return (stat - stat.mean()) / stat.std()

-FT_impact_z = z(FT_impact)

 ```

 At first glance this would seem fair, a player’s percentage impacts a team’s total to the extent that they take above or below average shot attempts.
 But because attempts are positively skewed, and percentages are negatively skewed, this method can produce some extreme numbers in both tails.

 ![alt text](/img/posts/FT_Impact_Z.png "Free Throw Distributions")

 The test case here is Giannis Antetokounmpo.
-He shoots a (very) sub-par 60% from the free throw line, AND he takes the most attempts (he is an elite scorer otherwise, so he gets fouled a lot).
-Giannis's Free Throw impact Z-Score is -8.
+The league average Free Throw percentage (among eligible players) is 78.1% Antetokounmpo shoots a sub-par 60% from, AND he takes the most attempts (he is an elite scorer otherwise, so he gets fouled a lot).
+The league average Free Throw percentage (among eligible players) is 78.2% Giannis's Free Throw impact Z-Score is -8.

 | **Player Name** | **FT%** | **FTM** | **FTA** | **FT_Impact_Z_Score** |
 |-----------------|---------|---------|---------|-----------------------|